shhossain/computer_science/CONTRIBUTING.md

 **Find an issue**

-If you are interested in contributing a new resource or updating an existing resource, please first search for an open issue that matches your contribution.
+If you want to contribute a new resource or update an existing one, please first search for an open issue that matches your contribution.
 If there is no open issue, please create a new one.

 **Ask for help**

-If you need help with contributing, please feel free to ask for help in issue comment.
+If you need help with contributing, please feel free to ask for help in the issue comment.

 **Pull request lifecycle**